How to Choose the Best Survival Bow

 The Toparchery Takedown Recurve Bow is the cheapest bow that we’ve reviewed.
 Being cheap doesn’t mean it’s garbage by any means.
 As a part-time shooter, it definitely has its place.
 You can read more of our thoughts in our Toparchery Takedown Recurve Bow Review.

-Did this article explain how to choose the best survival bow for you?
+Did this article explain how to choose the for you?
 Let us know in the comments section below.
 Would you like to see us discuss something else about survival bows?
 Put that in the comments as well!